looopTools/looopTools.github.io/about.md

 __Location:__ Aalborg - Denmark <br />
 __Position:__ Student Software Developer at Steinwurf Aps
 <hr />
-Hello and welcome to my website, blog and online portfolio. <br />
+Hello and welcome to my little corner of the wast and weird internet. <br />
-I am danish student and software developer, located in Aalborg.
-Where I study software engineering and work as a student developer at Steinwurf.
+As stated my names is Lars, and I am student and Software Developer from Denmark, currently located in Aalborg.
+I am a student at Aalborg University and is currently on the final semester of my B.Sc EE in Software.
+Besides my study I am also a student Software Developer at Steinwurf.

-I like to think a lot about subjects which can be improved with software and how to improve or solve a given problem, using software.

-In my current position as student software developer, my main focus is to devlop, improve and extend software bindings and libraries.

-Besides my study I am *NIX enthusiast and love to use different flavours of Linux, BSD, OS X and so on.
+## A bit more personal
+I am from 1989 and I have always lived in Denmark, with a couple of very very tiny stays (months) in Spain and the United Kingdom.
+I am often described as a first class nerd (which is not incorrect), as I enjoy logic, reasoning, math, programming, Pen and Paper RPG, board games, books and more.
+I am currently living alone in a small aparment.

+My lives dream is to become a published author of a fantasy series and to become a *NIX kernel developer.
+Though the later is starting to switch over to a more
+Network Coding based senario.

+I am an open source evangelist, though I use OS X, and have over the years contributed to different open source projects, though normally in very small batches at a time, exmaple projects could be Mozilla Core and Addon-SDK (also Mozilla project).
+I love the open source community and the possibility of giving back to the community.

+_-Lars Nielsen_